Academic Symposia and Performance

-Join us on Friday, October 17, for a set of cross-disciplinary conversations and a performance during Inauguration Weekend.
+On Friday, October 17, Trinity hosted a set of cross-disciplinary conversations and a performance during Inauguration Weekend.

 The Inauguration of Daniel G. Lugo as Trinity College’s 23rd president is an opportunity to celebrate the enduring power of the liberal arts in today’s world.
 Through a set of cross-disciplinary conversations and a performance, we engage some of Trinity’s leading scholars and artists with a broader audience.
 What are the possibilities and limits of human creativity, and how do we bridge knowledge and practice to advance society?
 We seek to inspire a robust exchange of ideas about the future of both the liberal arts and higher education.

-The two symposia will be held in Cinestudio in the Clement Chemistry Building, and a performance will be held in the Chapel.
-Welcome remarks will be delivered by Garth Myers, faculty secretary and Paul E. Raether Distinguished Professor of Urban International Studies and Director of the Center for Urban and Global Studies.
+The two symposia were held in Cinestudio in the Clement Chemistry Building, and a performance was held in the Chapel.
+Welcome remarks were delivered by Garth Myers, faculty secretary and Paul E. Raether Distinguished Professor of Urban International Studies and Director of the Center for Urban and Global Studies.

 Symposium I: Human Creativity